-8.0 Site Visits
+Arranging Site Visits

-- 8.1 It is recognised that Members of the Planning Committee may need to visit a site to help them make a decision on a planning application.
-For example, the proposal may be difficult to visualise or the application is particularly contentious. - 8.2 The Planning Committee will determine whether to defer the determination of an application for a site visit.
-The site visit will normally be scheduled to take place prior to the next scheduled Planning Committee meeting. - 8.3 An officer of Council should contact the applicant / agent to arrange access to the site where necessary.
-Invitations will be limited to Members of the Planning Committee; Council Officers and consultees to the decision-making process. - 8.4 Site visits are not an opportunity to lobby Elected Members or be used to seek to influence the outcome of a proposal prior to the Planning Committee meeting.
+- 12.3 It is recognised that Members of the Planning Committee may need to visit a site to help them make a decision on a planning application.
+For example, the proposal may be difficult to visualise or the application is particularly contentious. - 12.4 The site visit will normally be scheduled to take place prior to the next scheduled Planning Committee meeting. - 12.5 An officer of Council should contact the applicant / agent to arrange access to the site where necessary.
+Invitations will be limited to Members of the Planning Committee; Council Officers and consultees to the decision-making process. - 12.6 Site visits are not an opportunity to lobby Elected Members or be used to seek to influence the outcome of a proposal prior to the Planning Committee meeting.
 There shall be no public speaking on site visits.
-Therefore, members of the public cannot attend site visits. - 8.5 Elected Members should not carry out their own unaccompanied site visits as there may be issues relating to permission for access to land.
-Furthermore, they will not have the information provided by the Planning Officer, and, in some circumstances, it might lead to allegations of bias. - 8.6 Attendance of site visits is optional.
-However, when an application has been deferred at Planning Committee for a site visit, the proposer and seconder must be in attendance at the site visit otherwise they cannot take part in the determination of that application when it is presented to Planning Committee for determination at a subsequent meeting.
-The Planning Officer shall record the date of the visit, attendees and any other relevant information in the form of a written report which should be presented to the Planning Committee Meeting at which the application is to be determined.
+Therefore, members of the public cannot attend site visits. - 12.7 Elected Members should not carry out their own unaccompanied site visits as there may be issues relating to permission for access to land.
+Furthermore, they will not have the information provided by the Planning Officer, and, in some circumstances, it might lead to allegations of bias.

+- 12.8 Attendance of site visits is optional but is generally encouraged. - 12.9 The Planning Officer in attendance will record a site visit note detailing the date of the site visit, attendees and any other relevant information in the form.
+This site visit note will be circulated to Members of the Planning Committee Meeting.